Mims, Florida: Industry

 Praxair in Mims produces liquid oxygen for the Kennedy Space Center.

 History

 Mims, Florida received its name after its earliest settlers; Britton J. Mims, Robert Mims, and Casper Neil Mims.
 The three brothers were reputedly distant relatives to Jesse James.
 Casper later established the first Mims general store circa 1876.

-Henry Flagler's East Coast Railroad construction starting 1885 expanded the community.
+Henry Flagler's Florida East Coast Railway construction starting 1885 expanded the community.
 By 1893, with railroad in place, both Mims and neighboring city Titusville began shipping citrus and lumber to northern cities.
 By the end of the 19th century citrus farms began to dominate the local economy.
+Citrus remain central to Mims economy until the closure of Nevins fruit company in the 1980s.

 The settlement was organized as a city in the early 1900s; continuing slow growth until the start of the great depression.
 During the first years of the great depression large numbers of residents reportedly left looking for work.
 Mims, unable to sustain a municipal government, subsequently reverted to an unincorporated township within Brevard County, Florida.